 Students should see the School noticeboard and Student Bulletin for any updated times and for all event promotions.
-They can also ask at the Student Support Hub.
+They can also ask at the Student Admin Hub.
+Students must pay for activities the week prior to the activities through Andrew or Student services.
+Failure to pay could result in your ticket/place being sold to someone else.